RetellAI/retell-custom-llm-node-demo/README.md

 ## Run in prod

-To run in prod, you probably want to customize your LLM solution, host the code in a cloud, and use that IP to create agent.
+To run in prod, you probably want to customize your LLM solution, host the code in a cloud, and use that IP to create the agent.